 Besides the fact that I believe I am solely keeping the Miami-Dade Public Library System afloat with my constant late fees, its free, indoors and walking distance from the house.
 But most importantly, it’s air-conditioned.

 Summers in Miami… don’t experience one if you don’t have to.
 I’ve moved our morning walk from 10 am to 8:30 am, and it doesn’t make a difference.
-It will already hotter than hadies and will be the same hot, humid temperature throughout the day.
+It will already hotter than Hades and will be the same hot, humid temperature throughout the day.

 Today I suggested taking the Bears to the zoo.
 Grandma Bear wasn’t too excited.
 She was worried it would be too hot (the forecast said it was only going to be 91 degrees today!) and that she was worried about the sun.
 I’m a firm believer in sunscreen, for ALL ages, and I assured her that I never leave the house without hats for all of us.
-The real reason I wanted to get out of the house is because its the day of the week in which my arch nemesis comes to the Bear house.
+The real reason I wanted to get out of the house is that it’s the day of the week in which my arch nemesis comes to the Bear house.

 I’ve learned that when she’s over, its best to leave the house.
-Otherwise she lingers in doorways and eavesdrops on my conversation with the Bears.
+Otherwise, she lingers in doorways and eavesdrops on my conversation with the Bears.
 Think I’m paranoid?
 She’s been known to swoop in and argue with me when she doesn’t agree with something I’ve said and even has gone so far as to tell Mama and Papa Bear about something I’ve done that she doesn’t approve.

 Mama and Papa Bear always tell me to ignore what she says, but I find it best to remove myself from her presence entirely.
 Today the gang and I went to the zoo (with dad along for the adventure) and I didn’t see her all day.
 We came home to a (semi) clean house and two sleepy Bears.
 Sounds like a win-win to me!
 I plan to keep up this routine all summer.

 I’m not sure why I titled this blog “Summertime Sadness.”
 Maybe because I just love the Lana Del Ray song?
-This summer hasn’t been sad, (minus BB’s stay at the children’s hospital) its been filled with lots of adventures.
+This summer hasn’t been sad, (minus BB’s stay at the children’s hospital) it’s been filled with lots of adventures.
 Adventures that keep two Bears from getting bored and a nanny from constantly checking her watch.

-Its only 8:30 and this nanny is in bed pooped.
-My fitbit says we walked over three miles at the zoo.
+It’s only 8:30 and this nanny is in bed pooped.
+My Fitbit says we walked over three miles at the zoo.
 BB starts Pre-k 3 in a month, but I’m convinced that the days will continue to fly.
 Fingers crossed!